-- To meet mandatory agency clinical requirements for health, immunization, and CPR certification, students must submit a copy of the following by the date indicated in the e-mail from Records Specialist. - Information on recent physical exam (within last four months).
-A copy of a physical exam (within the last four months) from places of employment, military, etc. can be submitted.
+- A completed health physical form documenting a recent physical examination (within the last 4 months).
+A copy of a physical exam (within the last four months) from places of employment, military, etc. can be submitted. - Tuberculin (TB) testing is to be done YEARLY.

-- Verification that the student has had Rubeola, Rubella, Mumps, and Chickenpox, or can provide proof of MMR after age five or has had blood drawn for titers for any of these diseases. - Hepatitis B vaccination or a statement of waiver; student must have received 2 out of 3 injections prior to starting clinical or verification that series is complete; 3rd injection should be received six months after 2nd injection. - Tuberculin (TB) testing is to be done YEARLY.
 Initially, proof of a two-step Mantoux is required.
-Once the two step Mantoux is documented, all subsequent yearly testing need be only a single step Mantoux unless one of the following exceptions apply: - o If students have a positive Mantoux, they will need to provide results of a chest x-ray upon admission and sign an annual follow up form found in the orientation packet. - If students have had BCG vaccine, they must have a single TB test plus a chest x-ray.
-NOTE: For those over 32 years of age, verification is needed only for: TB testing, Hepatitis B, Rubella, physical exam, and CPR certification/recertification. - Flu immunization will be required during the appropriate season.
-Watch your e-mails for deadline - Current American Heart Association BLS (Basic Life Support for the Provider) CPR certification/recertification - Fingerprinting must be completed yearly before clinical attendance.
-Results are tracked and kept on file for the School by Corporate Screening - Yearly drug screening is required for all students (See Drug Screening Policy) - Proof of health insurance

-Other requirements may be added as stipulated by contracting agencies.
+Once the two step Mantoux is documented, all subsequent yearly testing need be only a single step Mantoux unless one of the following exceptions apply: - If students have a positive Mantoux, they will need to provide results of a chest x-ray upon admission and sign an annual follow up form found in the orientation packet.
+(Appendix B) - If students have had BCG vaccine, they must have a single TB test plus a chest x-ray. - Submit a document verifying the dates when the student received the following immunizations: Measles, Mumps, Rubella (MMR), Varicella, Hepatitis B, and Tdap (Tetanus-Diptheria-Pertusis) vaccinations.
+In the event that the student does not have the dates for these immunizations or had the specific disease, the student may have blood drawn for titers.
+Contact the Records Specialist before having titers drawn. - It is the student's responsibility to have the Tdap updated if a booster is required while in the nursing program. - Submit a copy of student's COVID Vaccination card or health exemption - Submit a copy of the student's current American Heart Association BLS (Basic Life Support for the Provider) CPR certification/recertification. - Annual Flu immunization will be required during the appropriate season.
+Watch your e-mails for deadline. - Yearly background check (See Background Check Policy) - Yearly drug screening is required for all students.
+(See Drug Screening Policy) - Proof of health insurance. - Other requirements may be added as stipulated by contracting agencies.